 - Pectin requires extremely precise pH control (2.8-3.5) for proper gelling.
 That acidic environment still degrades certain nutrients and creates bitter taste profiles that need heavy flavoring to mask

-- Calcium interference is a nightmare-pectin forms calcium pectate gels, which means any meaningful dose of calcium can cause premature gelling, uneven texture, or complete formulation failure
+- Calcium interference is a nightmare—pectin forms calcium pectate gels, so any meaningful dose of calcium can cause premature gelling, uneven texture, or complete formulation failure

 The pectin route isn't the simple fix it appears to be.
 You're just trading one set of formulation headaches for another.